 - Packing paper

-- Cardboard separators or cell kits – they are useful packing stuff like glasses, stemware, bottles, vases, figurines, etc.
+- Cardboard separators or cell kits are useful for securing objects like glasses, stemware, bottles, vases, figurines, etc.

 - Bubble wrap